Eric R. Olson

 Other representative cases

-Tessera Semiconductor Patent Litigation (U.S. District Court, Eastern District of Texas and Northern District of California)
+Tessera Semiconductor Patent Litigation (U.S. District Court, E.D.
+Texas and N.D.
+California)

 Trial counsel for Tessera enforcing groundbreaking patents related to semiconductor operation.
 Cases pending in Marshall, Texas and Oakland, California against numerous defendants.
-Settled claims against Spansion for $25 million and with STATS Chippac and Siliconware for confidential amounts.
-Trial set for August 2014 against remaining defendants.
+Settled claims against Spansion for $25 million and with STATS Chippac, Siliconware, AMD, ChipMOS, Freescale, and ASE for confidential amounts.
+Trial set for November 2014 against remaining defendants.

 National coordinating counsel for DuPont in product liability litigation, including putative class actions, alleging damage caused by DuPont's Imprelis® herbicide.
 MDL pending in Pennsylvania.

 Texana Rice Mill v.
-Bayer CropScience LP (E.D.
+Bayer CropScience LP (U.S. District Court, E.D.
 Missouri)

 Lead trial counsel in $15 million case brought by now-defunct Texas rice mill.
 Case settled immediately prior to trial.